hanuman2005/donate-local/README.md

 ### 🎯 Core Functionality

+LifeLoop is a community-driven platform that enables users to donate items they no longer need and find items they want.
+Whether it's food, clothing, furniture, electronics, books, toys, or any other items, LifeLoop connects neighbors to reduce waste and build stronger communities.

 - **📝 Universal Item Donations**

   - Create listings for any type of item (food, clothing, furniture, electronics, books, toys, etc.)
-  - Upload multiple images (up to 5) via Cloudinary integration
-  - Real-time status updates (Available → Pending → Completed)
-  - 10+ item categories

 - **📍 Location-Aware Discovery**

-  - Geospatial search using MongoDB 2dsphere indexes
+LifeLoop creates a circular economy that:

 - Interactive map view with marker clustering
-  - "Near me" filtering with adjustable radius (1-100 km)
-  - Distance calculation for each listing

-- **💬 Real-Time Chat System**
-  - Socket.IO powered instant messaging
 - Typing indicators and read receipts
 - Chat history persistence
 - Message notifications

 - **🔔 Smart Notifications**

   - Real-time push notifications via WebSocket
   - Interest expressed notifications
   - Listing assignment alerts